Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADUserExtension.md

 showInAddressList
 ```

-The first command gets the ID of an Azure AD user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet.
+The first command gets the ID of an Azure AD user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet.
 The command stores the value in the $UserId variable.

 The second command retrieves all extension attributes that have a value assigned to them for the user identified by $UserId.